lilyso/lilyso-portfolio-2021/README.md

 ## Project Status

-This project is in its first draft.
-More pages are required to link to the work tiles.
-"Work" tiles currently contain a placeholder link to a website the author contributes to.
+This project is in its second draft.

 ## Room for Improvement

+- More pages are required to show full scope of experience.
-The website requires separate pages for examples of work & experience as listed in the "Work" section.
-An addition of a blog page would offer more insight into the author's work history and projects.
+- An addition of a blog page would offer more insight into the author's work history and projects.

-To do:

-- Page needs to be created to link to "photography" with examples or gallery.
-- Page needs to be created to link to "copywriting" with examples/links.
-- Pages needs to be created to link to content strategy and digital marketing sevices.
-- Social icons need to be linked to business pages.
-- More tiles to be added to show more development work.
-- Blog to be added.
-- Page created to showcase web development skills and experience.

 ## Acknowledgements